laravel/docs/http-tests.md

         array $keys, $format = null, $errorBag = 'default' );

-For example, to assert that the `name` and `email` field have validation error messages that were flashed to the session, you may invoke the `assertSessionHasErrors` method like so:
+For example, to assert that the `name` and `email` fields have validation error messages that were flashed to the session, you may invoke the `assertSessionHasErrors` method like so:

     $response->assertSessionHasErrors(['name', 'email']);